 by Brent Winston, equine trainer Wow, what a start to the year!
 With the unseasonably warm weather and longer days, many of us are getting the urge to take our horses out and ride through the beautiful Colorado landscape.
 However, many of our horses have been not doing much all winter—and with most horses, this… More

-Your First House Rabbit: What to Expect
+Your First House Rabbit

 One of the single most frequent questions about rabbits as companions is: Are rabbits more like cats or dogs?
 The answer: neither.
 Dogs and cats have been bred for centuries to not be afraid of humans.
 Rabbits have been bred primarily for meat, fur and physical characteristics, which means that when you adopt a bunny, you adopt a lovely, domestic animal with the heart and spirit of a wild animal.
 It is much more challenging to win the trust of this sensitive, intelligent creature than it is to win the heart of a puppy or kitten, which has been bred to trust you from birth.